 You may or may not remember this treasure I snagged a few months ago at a garage sale for $7, that I posted about in the Int’l Bloggers Club Shopping Edition.
 It’s a fantastic stereo, that has found a home in our living room.
 We love listening to songs on it, dancing and singing our little hearts out.
 The only thing that doesn’t work so well is the record player.
+In this post I’ll be sharing How to Refinish a Stereo Cabinet using Stain and Stencil.

 I had refinished it a while back, but wasn’t quite satisfied with the brown painted lid.
 It needed something more, and of course my mind immediately went to stencils.
 I really wanted something to do with music, and I thought a quote or excerpt from a song would be nice, and settled upon the chorus from “Blessed Assurance”.
 That was as far as I got in my planning though.
 When I refinished this curbside coffee table, it inspired me to redo all the furniture in the living room for a matching set look.
 I’m happy to say I finally refinished this piece as well.